natelac/EuchrePy/README.md

 *NSFP was [already implemented](https://github.com/elipugh/euchre) in Euchre.
 The paper for NFSP and Q-learning in Euchre is actually a student paper.
 I think for MCTS you should link to an actual paper, not a bot by a single person.
 The MCTS and NFSP papers do not explicitly discuss feature selection.
 I think I could get better performance by creating better features.
 There was [another paper](https://sites.ualberta.ca/~amw8/hearts.pdf) that talked about what features to select for a game of hearts, which might be a good reference.*

+## Install
+- Run 'sudo pip install -e .'

 ## TODO:
+### Now
+- Create a
 - Have functions to call, rather than dictionaries passed to Players
   - For example: msgPoints, rather than passing a dictionary to passMsg

+### Short Term
 - On player disconnect, save game

-- Fix bug where if going alone, your partner will start the trick (which shouldn't be able to happen) and the continue doesn't work?
-- Simple intelligent plays for BasicAI rather than just random valid plays.
+### Bugs
 - Fix bug where if you renege, AI0 reneges with
   ERROR:
   You reneged by playing 9H and the opposing team was awarded 2 points AI0 reneged by playing AI0 and your team was awarded 2 points
+- Fix bug where if going alone, your partner will start the trick (which shouldn't be able to happen) and the continue doesn't work?

 ### Short Term
 - Euchre() class as a driver instead
 - Check for whether a player played cards only from their hand.

-### Long Term
+- Simple intelligent plays for BasicAI rather than just random valid plays.

+## Ideas
+- Work on user experience, IE "import EuchrePy as euch"
+  - "euch.playGame()"
+    - Defaults to a console game against AI
 - Add game save states in the event of crashes
 - Add WebPlayer that is a separate thread that sends messages to a client
 - Game Class that can be extended to create variations of euchre